 3. How can we qualitatively define “higher” and “lower” performance sites based on site-, teacher-, and student-level predictors of retention and learner gains identified from our quantitative analyses?

 Currently, the GPAER has submitted preliminary data requests and held two Advisory Board meetings.
 The GOAE will publish research findings and results on this page.
-If you have questions in the meantime, please contact Director of Research and Impact, Rosaline Tio, at email@example.com.
+If you have questions in the meantime, please contact the Director of Research and Impact, Rosaline Tio, at email@example.com.

 GPAER Variables for Analysis